Geocent/18f-prototype/README.md

 [![Deployment Status](https://ads-ci.geocent.com/buildStatus/icon?job=deploy-prod)](https://ads-ci.geocent.com/job/deploy-prod/)

-The concept for our application using the OpenFDA dataset is to use adverse event report data to analyze potential complex drug interactions that may not other wise be apparent.
+The concept for our application using the OpenFDA dataset is to use adverse event report data to analyze potential complex drug interactions that may not otherwise be apparent.
 Based on this concept, we developed a project vision document (located in /docs/scrum/sprint0) and proceeded to execute the project.

 ##Project Management Plan (PMP)
 One of the first tasks in any project Geocent performs is to develop our [Project Management Plan (PMP)](./docs/Geocent%20Project%20Management%20Plan_Final.docx).
 Our PMP establishes the team makeup, roles and resources, and processes necessary for successful execution of the project and assures a well-managed project.
 The PMP includes: